devops4mecode/do4m_IaC/Azure/Terraform/AKS/README.md

 # Learn Terraform - Provision AKS Cluster

-This repo is a companion repo to the [Provision an AKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-aks-cluster), containing
+This repo is a companion repo to the [Automation Tutorial: Provision an AKS Cluster (Azure) with Terraform](https://blog.devops4me.com/terraform-provision-aks-cluster/) blog post, containing
 Terraform configuration files to provision an AKS cluster on Azure.